 Looking for a great mortgage rate?
 Check out the lowest mortgage rates available

-The land transfer tax component to this is especially important if you’re buying your first home in BC, Ontario or PEI.
+Common first-time homebuyer programs available include; withdrawing up to $35,000 tax-free from your RRSP, getting a rebate on the land transfer tax (available in some provinces), and claiming a $750 rebate on your income tax.
+The land transfer tax component to this is especially important if you’re buying your first home in BC, Ontario, or PEI.
 Depending on your province and city, you can get a full land transfer tax rebate on homes up to $500,000.

-If you buy a first home for $350,000 in any of those places your land transfer tax will be nil.
+According to Ratehub’s land transfer tax calculator, if you buy your first home for $500,000, your land transfer tax will be $4,475 in Toronto, $2,475 in the rest of Ontario, and $0 in BC.
+If you buy your first home for $350,000 in any of those places your land transfer tax will be nil.
 But if you choose to move up to a $500,000 home later, your land transfer taxes will add up to $12,950 in Toronto, $6,475 in the rest of Ontario, or $8,000 in BC.

-Selling a home is expensive
+Selling a home is expensive (and risky)

 Houses cost more to own and maintain